-‘GTA Online’ Tips: Become A CEO—Here’s How To Earn More Money
+‘GTA Online’ Tips: Become A CEO — Here’s How To Earn More Money

 Start or expand your empire with Executive Office Discounts this week in #GTAOnline Ends July 17 Owning an Office comes with its perks; become a CEO at any time and tap into Special Cargo and Vehicle Cargo business opportunities through the SecuroServ network.
 Or expand your sights from high-rise offices to underground bunkers – tap into Gunrunning Businesses as a CEO to start a lucrative arms trafficking career: • Maze Bank West – 25% off • Arcadius Business Center – 30% off • Lombank West – 35% off • Maze Bank Tower – 40% off • Executive Office Garages & Custom Auto Shop – 25% off • Executive Office Garage Renovations – 25% off • Custom Auto Shop Renovations – 25% off More info on all this week’s new updates and bonuses at the Rockstar Newswire (link in bio) #GTAV

 However, if you are just starting out with GTA Online, leave the CEO for later, as well as becoming a leader of a biker gang.
 These are costly, so you should start building up your cash first.
-Per Kotaku, one of the ways to earn cash is by doing contact missions.
+According to Kotaku, one of the ways to earn cash is by doing contact missions.
 Players on contact mission are separated in the free roam session so they just focus on the objective.
 Inviting a friend who is at a higher level and setting the mission to hard can earn you more cash and RP.
-Also play some adversary modes, such as the recently released Dogfight that offers double GTA$.
-Wait for sales before buying anything on the stores so you can save cash.
+Also, play some adversary modes, such as the recently released Dogfight that offers double GTA$, and wait for sales before buying anything on the stores so you can save cash.

 [Featured Image by Cate Gillon/Getty Images]